Abraxas618/TetraVote/README.md

 It operates without reliance on cloud services or centralized infrastructure, enabling **air-gapped**, **offline**, and **containerized deployments**.

 This prototype was proposed late to SK-NEIHR as a real-world application of Indigenous Data Sovereignty and secure digital governance using zero-trust mathematics.
-I am not entrolled in any graduate studies but want to contribute to SK-NEIHR Vison of Indigenous Data Sovereignty I Currently have Grade 12 Self Taught Post-Quantum Cryptography with Zero Knowledge Proof, etc TetraVote is designed following post-quantum principles — decentralized, air-gapped, identity-blind, and ledger-based — but the current prototype uses classical cryptographic primitives (e.g., SHA-256) and standard credential structures.
+I am not enrolled in any graduate studies but want to contribute to SK-NEIHR Vision of Indigenous Data Sovereignty.
+I currently have Grade 12 Self-Taught Post-Quantum Cryptography with Zero Knowledge Proof, etc. TetraVote is designed following post-quantum principles — decentralized, air-gapped, identity-blind, and ledger-based — but the current prototype uses classical cryptographic primitives (e.g., SHA-256) and standard credential structures.
 Future iterations are intended to integrate true post-quantum encryption (Kyber key exchange, lattice signatures) and zero-knowledge SNARK proofs once those libraries are fully modularized for offline First Nations deployments.

 ---

 ## 📁 Included Files